KasMasVan/KasMasVan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Chenkai, an final year master student at UESTC, majoring in computer science.
+Hi, I'm Chenkai Ma, a final year master student at UESTC, majoring in computer science.

-I am interested in natural language processing (NLP) .Specifically, I have two research interest:
+I am interested in natural language processing (NLP).
+Specifically, I have two research directions related to large language models (LLMs):
 1. **In-context Learning Methods for LLM Reasoning**: How to make LLMs better reasoners?
 2. **LLM for Real-World Applications**: How to reliably and efficiently use LLMs in the real world?